Telstra: Wholesale

 Telstra Wholesale provides products such as Data, Mobile, Voice, and other Facilities (including Co-location and Duct Access) to other companies and organisations for re-sale.
 Telstra Wholesale also provides operational support for its customers, and facilities for international customers such as International Data Transport and IP Transport.

 Due to Telstra's position as Australia's incumbent telecommunications provider, Telstra Wholesale is the incumbent and dominant wholesaler of ADSL services to other Internet Service Providers.
 Telstra installed the first DSLAMs in exchanges prior to 2000, and began wholesaling access in late 2000.
 Telstra Wholesale has a comprehensive network of ADSL DSLAMs (the largest in Australia) and allows competitors access to each Telstra DSLAM at up to ADSL2+ speeds if available, and at ADSL1 speeds should 2+ be unavailable.
+Telstra Wholesale customer Optus Communications loss of Westfield to Telstra Enterprise under David Thodey's strategic pursuit team led by Gerard Devan was a landmark loss to the Wholesale operation in the 2006 - 2012 period.

-Since 2013, Telstra has wholesaled its 3G and 4G network.
-However the wholesale product only gives access to 7000 of Telstra's over 8000 base stations, and does not include access to its faster 4GX and 5G networks.
+Since 2013, Telstra has wholesaled their 4G and 5G networks including mmWave.
+Telstra stopped wholesaling their 3G network in October 2024 as a result of the 3G shutdown.
+However, the wholesale product only provides access to over 10,000 of Telstra's 11,767 mobile sites as of early 2025.